NotSoOld/OpenGPSS/manuals/Manual.md

 ## Interpreter configuration file

-There is special file called *opengpss_config.cfg* in the root folder (if there is no config file, start and close interpreter, file will appear with default values in it).
+There is special file called *opengpss\_config.cfg* in the root folder (if there is no config file, start and close interpreter, file will appear with default values in it).
 This file allows to control aspects of logging - printing debug information while simulating - and some other cool features.
 Value after "=" shows if feature is enabled or disabled; so, you can enable and disable them.

 List of available features (with defaults in parens):

 - enable\_nice\_vt100\_codes (True) - enables using of VT100 formatting tags (they allow to print bold/italic/coloured text).
 Disable it if you aren't working in Linux terminal (Windows doesn't know what these tags mean).

-- results\_to\_file (False) - if true, results of simulation will be printed to file named "name\_of\_model-results.txt"; otherwise all output goes into console.
+- results\_to\_file (False) - if true, results of simulation will be printed to file named "name\_of\_model\_results\_date\_of\_simulation.txt"; otherwise all output goes into console.
 If file with results already exists, new file will be created (without removing old file).

-- log\_to\_file (False) - if true, all output connected with debugging during simulation will be printed to file "name\_of\_model-log.txt"; otherwise all debug output goes to console.
+- log\_to\_file (False) - if true, all output connected with debugging during simulation will be printed to file "name\_of\_model\_log\_simulation\_date.txt"; otherwise all debug output goes to console.
 If log file already exists, new file will be created (without removing old file).

 - print\_program\_in\_tokens (True) - if true, before simulation your program will be printed as interpreter sees it, i.e. in tokenized form (tokens are separate numbers, words, operators, blocks, etc.).
 Sometimes useful for debugging misspellings.